cs220s24/discord-bot/README.md

    sudo yum install git
    ```
 2. Clone the repository

+3. Go into to your discord-bot folder

-3. Create the virtual environment
+4. Create the virtual environment
    ```
    python3 -m venv .venv
    source .venv/bin/activate